hamitzor/lightterm/README.md

 ![lightterm](https://i.ibb.co/zXLJkDw/lightterm.png)

-lightterm is a terminal emulator runs in browsers.
+lightterm is a lightweight terminal emulator runs on browsers.
 It supports most of terminal applications such as bash, less and nano text editor.
 It also supports 16 colors.

 Requirements: